-There will be two separate written assignments.
-These will consist of a Personal Introduction at the beginning of the quarter plus a Self-Evaluation at the end of the quarter.
-Each assignment will be described in detail in the corresponding weekly modules.
+There will be a total of three written assignments for the course.
+These written assignments will consist of a Personal Introduction, a Self-Evaluation, and a Comparative Evaluation.
+Each assignment will be described in detail in the weekly modules where they are assigned.